Tokyo University of Foreign Studies: Dormitories

-School Festival (Gakkosai)
+Festival (Gaigosai)

-The School Festival of TUFS, Gakkosai, which usually takes place in the end of November, is known for its originality.
+The School Festival of TUFS, Gaigosai, which usually takes place in the end of November, is known for its originality.
 Freshmen provide food of the countries they major in and Sophomore plays drama in the language they major.
 The plays are called gogeki (language plays).
 They sometimes use drama texts written in the language, but they often translate works in another language by themselves.
 Gogeki was given some grant by Japanese government.

-List of Exchange Universities
+Academics

+There are three (undergraduate) schools and one graduate school: